When I Had My Miscarriage

 I wrote this on December 20, 2006 while working on our annual Christmas letter.
 After I was done, and looked at my pain as it spilled out all over the page, I thought it probably wouldn’t make for good Christmas letter material.
 On one hand, I wanted to be ‘real’ rather than the ‘Our life is just great here are the hundred reasons why’ material that usually makes up Christmas letters, but I didn’t know how to temper my pain.
 Just saying, ‘I had a miscarriage’ seemed to short, to fleeting, but at the same time… I wasn’t ready to deal with everyone’s’ response.
 My friends and a few family members knew, but most people didn’t.
 Frankly I feel really uncomfortable when people feel sorry for me.
 I want to say, “It’s ok,” but it’s not… where do you go from there?
 Obviously, I didn’t include my ‘manifesto of pain’ in our Christmas letter.
 I included the typical happy stuff and left it at that.

 I never really understood how painful an early miscarriage could be.
 I only knew for two weeks that I was pregnant.
 How attached could I be?
 It was amazing how painful this experience has been.
 I sit here three months later, and I still cry.
-I don’t cry everyday.
-I try not to cry in front of K. It is because of K that I have been able to go on without completely breaking down.
+I don’t cry every day.
+I try not to cry in front of my daughter.
+It is because of her that I have been able to go on without completely breaking down.
 Her presence requires me to move forward with each popsicle on a towel in the living room and each pair of pee soaked Tinkerbell underwear.

 So when I was pregnant this time, I knew all this.
 I knew how much work it would be, how hard it would be, and how much I would love this child.
-And I was so excited for K to have a sibling.
-I’m also more settled in my life now than I was when I was pregnant with K. I’m no longer conflicted about working and am very satisfied and fulfilled by ‘just’ being a mom.
+And I was so excited for my daughter to have a sibling.
+I’m also more settled in my life now than I was when I was pregnant the first time.
 We were so excited about this baby.
-(K has told us that she wants a baby brother.
+(My daughter has told us that she wants a baby brother.
 It now breaks my heart to hear this request.)

 So when I started spotting five days before that day in Seattle, I was at my parents’ house.
 After several years of charting my cycle (daily cervical fluid, cervical position, and when I’m really motivated, waking temperature), I learned how my cervix feels before I start my period… and that is how it felt that day.
 Even my lay knowledge told me that something was wrong.
 My uterus preparing to empty doesn’t seem compatible with a pregnancy.

 I went to urgent care and the MD there told me everything was fine.
 He told me to stop feeling my cervix, that I would get an infection.
-This bozo sent me home with a condescending pat on the back, completely dismissing what I was saying about the state of my cervix.
-I mean, I didn’t have several years of medical school, what could I possibly know that the MD didn’t??
-I still intend to write him a letter informing him that I was not some hysterical pregnant lady imagining complications – that my little baby did died – and thanks so much for his time.
-Sorry, the bitterness is still there.
+He sent me home with a condescending pat on the back, completely dismissing what I was saying about the state of my cervix.

 I continued with our plans for that day – meeting friends at Disneyland – but did so with a heavy heart.
 I certainly hoped that the MD was right, but my instinct told me differently.
 And for the next five days, I tried to curb my enthusiasm, which was hard.
 We went out to dinner that weekend, as planned, with my in-laws and told them that we were pregnant.
 I really tried to tell myself that the doctor was the expert, not me.
 I should listen to the experts.
 Everything will be fine.

 So when I woke up that morning in Seattle, a thousand miles from home, and saw bright red blood, I tried to justify it every way I could.
-"I spotted with K and she was fine."
-"It’s not that much blood."
+“I spotted last time and everything was fine.”
+“It’s not that much blood.”
 But this was more than just spotting.
 Even though I had to put on a maxi-pad to cope with the bleeding, I was still trying to justify and deny what was happening.
-T and I were at breakfast, a couple hours or so after we woke up, and the bleeding was intensifying, not decreasing.
+My husband and I were at breakfast, a couple hours or so after we woke up, and the bleeding was intensifying, not decreasing.
 It was surreal.
 We decided to go to the emergency room.
 I got up from our table and walked into the lobby.
 I asked the front desk clerk where the closest hospital was and requested that she call a taxi.
 I asked if the hospital was a good one.
-I really thought, "I’m going to feel so dumb when we get there and they tell us that it’s fine."
-When the cab driver asked if K was ok, I meekly said, "I think I’m having a miscarriage."
+I really thought, “I’m going to feel so dumb when we get there and they tell us that it’s fine.”
+When the cab driver asked if I was ok, I meekly said, “I think I’m having a miscarriage.”